Chapter 31:

 The imp breathed an audible sigh of relief.

-A steady groan rumbled through his flaming muzzle.
-Darius retrieved a roll of duct tape from his black leather satchel.
-It balanced on a single claw, rotated like a thick plate, tossed in the air, and then grabbed.
+A steady groan rumbled through Darius's flaming muzzle. he retrieved a roll of duct tape from his black leather satchel.
+It balanced on a single claw, rotated like a thick plate, tossed in the air, and then got grabbed.
 It opened with a resounding Zrrrrrrrrrrrrrp!

 Small coils of water held Grabby’s finger in place while Darius sealed the sticky portion to purple skin.
 Tape rolled until it sealed the claw in a thick glove.
 It crisscrossed over the palm and then around the wrist.
-Sharp claw sliced another long strand of duct tape.
+A sharp claw sliced another long strand of duct tape.
 Water retreated while Darius forced the imp’s wrists behind his back and wrapped them until they were firmly pushed together.
-Stubby fingers pushed together as Darius wrapped them in tape mittens.
+Stubby fingers pushed together as Darius made tape mittens.

 Zrrrrrrrrrrrrp!

 Legs were next.
 Darius made sure to tape the ankles firmly together.
 Then he wrapped tape around the body so that Grabby’s wings couldn’t move.
-He stood up to take a look at his handywork.
-Tape rolled around Darius’s finger as Grabby squirmed on the dirty floor.
+He stood to check his handywork.
+Tape rolled around Darius’s finger.

 “You won’t get away with this!
-My clients are very powerful dragons!”
+My clients are very powerful!”

 The mop retracted its tendrils.